-- After dragging its feet for years, the County now plans to proactively enforce the “interpretation” that every unpermitted STR is illegal under existing County code.
+- After dragging its feet for years, the County announced plans to proactively enforce every unpermitted STR under existing County code.

-- No complaint or nuisance will be required to issue a citation.
+- The prioritized enforcement requires no complaint or nuisance to issue a citation.

 - The County will find you through your advertisements and your transient occupancy tax (TOT) payments.

 - There is an STR permitting system in the inland (non-coastal) area.
-The permit costs over $7,000, will take many months, may be granted with additional restrictions, or may even be denied.
+The permit costs almost $8,000, will take many months, may be granted with additional restrictions, or may even be denied.
 Inland STR owners must choose to either shut down or apply for this permit.

 - MCVRA and a few STR owners formed a legal committee.

-- A lawsuit has been filed challenging the County's actions in the coastal zone.
-This new enforcement policy has not been submitted for review by the Coastal Commission.
+- In January 2022, a lawsuit was filed challenging the County's actions in the coastal zone based on the fact that this new enforcement policy had not been submitted for review by the Coastal Commission.

-- MCVRA and our attorney are closely watching the County's inland (non-coastal) permitting process.
+- MCVRA is closely watching how the County handles the inland (non-coastal) permitting process.

 We Need Your Financial Help to Succeed

-Donate by credit card or PayPal.
-This button will give you the choice to make it a monthly donation.
+Donate by credit card or PayPal account - The button gives you the choice to make it a monthly donation.

 Donate by check payable to "MCVRA" or "Monterey County Vacation Rental Alliance."
-Mail it to the address shown at the bottom of this page and note that it is for the Legal Fund and remember to include your name.
+Mail it to the address shown at the bottom of this page.
+Include your name.